Faith cannot overcome fear; it merely substitutes another fear. Only facts overcome fear. Find out why this is true.

-It’s a fact that people are afraid of what they don’t understand.
-And most are too lazy or ignorant to find out more. ―
+“It’s a fact that people are afraid of what they don’t understand.
+And most are too lazy or ignorant to find out more.” ― Richelle Mead, Silver Shadows

-Faith Cannot Overcome Fear
+Why Faith Cannot Overcome Fear

 It’s dangerous not only for the person who believes this but for everyone in their circle of influence.
 It takes a lot of work and self-hypnosis to maintain this worldview.

 Deny and Substitute

+Deny scientists and scientific data.
 Substitute religious and political leaders rhetoric

+Deny physicians/public health experts.
 Substitute religious and political leaders rhetoric

 Facts Overcome Fear

-Don’t Confuse Religion with Spirituality
+Confusing Religion with Spirituality

 Western organized religion has tried to assimilate all things spiritual.
 When, in fact, their dogma is the opposite.
 Even the teachers they quote talk opening about rejecting organized religion.
 Nevertheless, religions were created in their names, anyway.

-Interested in spiritual exploration?
+Are you interested in spiritual exploration?
 Check out the blended learning process at the core of our teaching process.
-It reflects what Joseph Campbell called the Hero’s Journey.
+It reflects what Joseph Campbell called the Hero’s Journey (1).
 Our learning options include both face-to-face and virtual learning sessions.
 Please consider donating and supporting our mission.
-This helps others learn the knowledge for developing their path.

-Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia
+(1) Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia